 While we are ALL tired of them, there is an unintended silver lining for reusable masks so we can see less of this...

-... and bring more conscious decisions to choose reusables into our pre-pandemic lives.
+... and bring more conscious decisions to choose reusables into our post-pandemic lives.

 Understanding what my customers want is key to building a sustainable business to serve.
 I am filled with hope that yet another reusable product has become a go-to for our planet and will continue to stock face masks indefinitely for all of you forward-thinking planet champions!